jlevy/frontmatter-format/README.md

    Useful for Rust or C++ or similar code content.

 5. *C style*: delimiters `/*---` and `---*/` with no prefix on each line.
-   Useful for CSS or C or similar code content.
+   Useful for JavaScript, TypeScript, CSS or C or similar code content.

 6. *Dash style*: delimiters `----` and `----` with `-- ` prefix on each line.
    Useful for SQL or similar code content.